Donkey Kong Land

 There is another thing we need to talk about that induces ghosting: the camera.
 In a 2D side-scrolling game, you need to build a movement system for the camera.
 You cannot just directly map camera movement to character movement.
 Play Super Mario Bros. and look at how the camera establishes boxes for Mario to decide whether the screen will move or not.
 I could go into detail about how the boxes in Donkey Kong Land work but suffice it to say they’re all screwed up!
 I can talk of one telling example.

 There is an unnecessary camera move upward when jumping while standing still.
 It is one of the many ways the camera causes undue ghosting.
 Other games will prefer large, generous camera boxes that will allow you to reach nearly to the top of the screen before scrolling.
 It’s a choice with consequences (you can see less of what’s above you) but Rare chose the wrong priority here.

 So what were the intentions of Rare with Donkey Kong Land?
 Obviously, they were on a mission to bring the CGI graphics of Donkey Kong Country, the revolutionary SNES game from 1994, on the tiny Game Boy.
 They did, but was it worth it?
 When it was released, Donkey Kong Country was a revelation.
 You can do 3D graphics on Super Nintendo?
 Of course the answer is they couldn’t.
 They faked it by building 3D models of everything on Silicon Graphics workstations.
 The developers at Rare then turned pictures of those 3D graphics into 2D sprites and tiles that worked on the SNES.
-When came time to plan and build a Game Boy version of Donkey Kong Country, they said, “let’s do the same thing!”
+When they planned and built a Game Boy version of Donkey Kong Country, they said, “let’s do the same thing!”